Johns618/flightServiceApp/README.md

 Springboot, Java, Jquery, Javascript, HTML

 ## How to Run
-* Clone this repository
+* Clone this repository 'git clone https://github.com/Johns618/flightServiceApp.git'
-* Navigate to this repository location via command line
+* Navigate 'cd' to this repository location via command line
 * Execute the following command: 'mvn spring-boot:run'
 * Once the application has been started access the UI using this link: http://localhost:8080/index.html